IPC Privacy Management Plan

 Health privacy principles (HPPs)

-2. We ensure that health information is relevant, accurate, is not excessive and does not unreasonably intrude into the personal affairs of people.
+14. The IPC makes sure health information is relevant, accurate, is not excessive and does not unreasonably intrude into the personal affairs of people.

-3. We collect health information directly from the person concerned.
+15. The IPC collects health information directly from the person concerned.

 Access and accuracy